manu1511/ffwenns/README.md

 >
 > – Öffentlichkeitsarbeit einer Non-Profit-Organisation

 As it turned out, the site got quite successful and rich of content.
-In 2012, I wanted to do a relaunch, but failed totally.
+In 2012, as I went to [college](https://it-kolleg-imst.at), I wanted to do a relaunch, but failed totally.
 A few years later, another team of graduates from the same school came up with a new site, but didn't succeed either.
 While at the same time the fire department decided to just publish their posts on Facebook.

-This project aims to merge all the news from more of a decade and wants to **ensure history, present and future** of public relations.
+[This project](https://ffwenns.app) aims to merge all the news from more of a decade and wants to **ensure history, present and future** of public relations.
 The work that has been done by many volunteers all over time.
 24 hours a day, 7 days a week, 365 days a year.
 Everyday, all the time, always on duty for the people.

 ## Migrate